aryamaddel/Mini-begginner-Projects/README.md

 - QR Code Generator (tool to generate QR codes for a string or a url)

 - Search and Sort algorithms
+    - Search Alogos
         - Binary Search
         - linear Search
+    - Sort Alogos

 <hr>